-Starting in 2021, we will consider all applications independent of year at university.
-We will encourage all interested undergraduates to apply; all applications will be given full consideration.
+We will consider all applications independent of year at university.
+After the first year, when we anticipate counsellors will be Mehta Fellows, we will encourage all interested undergraduates to apply; all applications will be given full consideration.

 No!
 Topics are as varied as the mathematical interests of the counsellors.
-Click here for a list of counsellor seminar and minicourse topics at PROMYS at Boston University in 2011-2019.
+Click here for a list of recent counsellor seminar and minicourse topics at PROMYS at Boston University.

 74% of PROMYS Boston counselolr alumni who are old enough for graduate school and for whom we have up-to-date educational data (93%), have, or are working on, a doctorate.
 80% of those doctorates are PhDs in Mathematics.